 How to Apply

-To apply, please click here for the application (opens 8/28/18 at 6 am).
-Be sure to have a copy of your most recent transcript (PDF) and answers to the prompts in a separate file from which you can copy and paste into the online form before you begin.
-If you take Summer quarter classes, you must wait to apply until after your Summer quarter grades are included on your transcript.
+To apply, please click here (link will be activated on 8/28/19 at 6 am).
+Be sure to have a copy of your most recent transcript (PDF) and your personal statement (see prompt below) in a separate file from which you can copy and paste into the online form before you begin.
+If you are taking summer quarter classes, you must wait to apply until after your summer quarter grades are included on your transcript.
 (This wait will not delay the consideration of your application.)

 Decisions are made approximately within a week after the application deadline.
 Students are notified of the decision via email.
 Admitted students have 48 hours to accept our offer by email.
 If admitted and STAT is your only major, you will have 1 week to declare STAT as your major and prepare a graduation plan with our advisor.
 If admitted and STAT is a double major/degree, you will have 2 weeks to declare STAT as your major since you must complete a graduation plan with your other major first.
 Non-response by the deadlines is considered a decline of our offer.
 Applicants are not allowed to defer admissions and must begin in the fall quarter immediately upon notification of acceptance.
 Failure to do so can result in a withdrawal of our offer.